Brasil-Rental-Karts/brk-backend/src/migrations/README.md

 ## Notes

 - The unified migration includes:
-  - Creation of the Users and Clubs tables
+  - Creation of the Users table
   - Manager role in the role enum
-  - ownerId foreign key relationship between Clubs and Users
   - Database notification events functionality
+- The RemoveClubAddChampionship migration:
+  - Removes the deprecated Clubs table
+  - Creates the Championships table with all required fields
+  - Sets up proper foreign key relationships and triggers